Center for Operations Research and Econometrics: History and international recognition

 In 1967, CORE received a five-year grant from the Ford Foundation, which propelled the center into rapid development by attracting faculty members and visitors.
-These researchers including Gérard Debreu, Truman Bewley, Hildegard Dierker, Birgit Grodal, David Schmeidler, Karl Vind and Werner Hildenbrand gained CORE international recognition in the field of mathematical economics.
+These researchers, including Gérard Debreu, Truman Bewley, Hildegard Dierker, Birgit Grodal, David Schmeidler, Karl Vind and Werner Hildenbrand, gained CORE international recognition in the field of mathematical economics.
 The time of the Ford grant coincided with the epoch of "Neo-Walrasian" economics at CORE, which also started the differentiation of disciplines.
-While initially, the research fields were integrated, at that time, there appeared the complementary, but independent disciplines of mathematical economics, operations research and econometrics.
-After the division of the disciplines, disequilibrium economics became the major and most influential research area at CORE differentiating the center from the US practices and establishing it as a specific school in macroeconomics.
+While initially the research fields were integrated, at that time there appeared the complementary but independent disciplines of mathematical economics, operations research and econometrics.
+After the division of the disciplines, disequilibrium economics became the major and most influential research area at CORE, differentiating the center from US practices and establishing it as a specific school in macroeconomics.

 By 1973, when the Ford grant ended, CORE had expanded its permanent faculty to 21 members with about as many visitors.
 The maintenance of the center was taken over by the university, supported by external funding through various research contracts with the Belgian government and different organizations.
 With the disciplines becoming more and more differentiated, mathematical programming and econometrics, initially minor fields, also developed and became important research areas at CORE.
 Thus, Bayesian econometrics can be considered a trademark of the center, sometimes referred to as the "Belgian Bayesian School".

-In 1977, CORE expanded into training activities by the creation of the European Doctoral Program in Quantitative Economics, later joined by the other partners.
+In 1977, CORE expanded into training activities by the creation of the European Doctoral Program in Quantitative Economics, later joined by other partners.
 In 1985, the European Economic Association was created at the initiative of Jacques Drèze (who became its first president), Jean Gabszewicz, Louis Phlips, Jacques-François Thisse, and Jean Waelbroeck.

 Today, CORE's major research fields include economics, game theory, operations research, quantitative and economic geography.
-Its main objectives are fostering quality research, developing networking connections for scientific exchange and collaboration, training young doctoral and postdoctoral researchers as well making professionals in the public and private sector benefit from scientific knowledge.
+Its main objectives are fostering quality research, developing networking connections for scientific exchange and collaboration, training young doctoral and postdoctoral researchers, as well as making professionals in the public and private sector benefit from scientific knowledge.